jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 W_i = W_i - \Delta W_i
 $$

-The variable $$ \alpha $$ is called the **learning rate**.  **A small learning rate learns slowly.** A small learning rate takes a longer time or more reptitions  to locate the minimum.
+The variable $$ \alpha $$ is called the **learning rate**.  **A small learning rate learns slowly.** A small learning rate takes a longer time or more iterations to locate the minimum.
 However, as we learn in calculus, a larger step results in a larger error in the calculation.
 In DL, finding the right value for the learning rate is a trial and error exercise.
 We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 …), but this depends on the problem you are solving.
 Other parameters such as learning rate  need to be tuned.
 We call all these parameters **"hyperparameters"**.

 A large learning step may have other serious problems.
 It costs $$w$$ to oscillate with increasing cost:
 <div class="imgcap">